 # From Source

-The following quick-start guide covers how to retrieve and build Pomerium from its source-code as well as how to run Pomerium using a minimal but complete configuration.
+This document covers how to retrieve and build Pomerium from its source-code as well as how to run Pomerium using a minimal but complete configuration.
 One of the benefits of compiling from source is that Go supports building static binaries for a wide array of architectures and operating systems (opens new window).

 Retrieve the latest copy of pomerium's source code by cloning the repository.